makrai/notes/jurafsky-slp-ch07-neu-netw-lm.md

   * the McCulloch-Pitts neuron (McCulloch and Pitts, 1943),
     * a simplified model of the human neuron as a kind of computing element that could be described in terms of propositional logic
-  * modern use in NLP no longer draws on these early biological inspirations.
+  * modern use in NLP no longer draws on these early biological inspirations
 * a network of small computing units, each of which takes a vector of input values and produces a single output value
 * In this chapter we introduce the neural net applied to classification.
 The
   * feedforward network because the computation proceeds iteratively from one layer of units to the next.
 The use of modern neural nets is often called
-  * deep learning, because modern networks are often deep (have many layers).
+  * deep learning, because modern networks are often deep (have many layers)
 * much of the same mathematics as logistic regression.
 But neural networks are a more powerful classifier than logistic regression, and indeed
-  * a minimal neural network (technically one with a single ‘hidden layer’) can be shown to learn any function.
+  * a minimal neural network (technically one with a single ‘hidden layer’) can be shown to learn any function
 * feature learning
   * logistic regression, we applied the regression classifier to many different tasks by developing many rich kinds of feature templates based on domain